LordWorm1996/Wildberries-Ports/README.md

 Swaync was made by https://github.com/MrRoy shared at https://github.com/ErikReider/SwayNotificationCenter/discussions/183 and was modified to match the theme colors

 Wlogout was made by https://github.com/gfhdhytghd at https://github.com/gfhdhytghd/wlogout-theme and again was modified by me to match the functionality and the colors I wanted

-Please read all the readme.txt files for more info